 You should also include basic first aid supplies like a thermometer, bandages, ibuprofen or aspirin for kids and adults, and aloe for sunburn relief.
 Having these items on hand can save you money and keep you from scrambling if you need relief during your travels.
 The Center for Disease Control and Prevention has this helpful list to guide you as you pack smart for any trip.

 Wherever your vacation plans take you this summer, remember that a little bit of planning ahead means you can maximize unwinding and relaxing on your trip—even if you have some unexpected health challenges along the way.
-Happy travels.
+Happy, safe travels.